minprog/cs50x-1718-1819/problems/cards/lab/README.md

 ## Deck: instantiating cards

-With those `suits` and `values`, the `Deck` class should now be able to create a `Card` instance for each of 52 combinations.
-Code to do this should be added to the end of the initializer. **Write** code to generate all 52 `Card`s and add them to an list called `cards.`
+With those `suits` and `values`, there is enough information in the `Deck` class to be able to create a `Card` instance for each of 52 combinations.

+**Write** code to generate all 52 `Card`s and add them to an list called `cards`.
+Code to do this should be added to the end of the initializer.

 It's possible to generate all cards and add them to the `cards` variable using a single line of code.
 However, it is no problem to use more lines!
 Make it work first, then optimize.